VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

 -----------------

-ExtractColumn is a function that returns all of values of a particular column in the HDF5 file.
+ExtractColumn is a function that returns all of values of a particular column in the bpl file.
 It takes the following arguments:

 .. code-block:: python

-    ExtractColumn(HDF5_File,Key)
+    ExtractColumn(bpl_File,Key)

 where:

-*HDF5_File* is the name of the HDF5 file
+*bpl_File* is the name of the bpl file

 *Key* is the name of the particular variable you are extracting the units from.